trailofbits/algo/docs/troubleshooting.md

 TASK [Fail the installation] *****************************************************************************************
 ```
-This error is usually hit when using the local install option and `localhost` is provided in answer to this question, which is expecting an IP address or domain name of your server:
+This error is usually encountered when using the local install option and `localhost` is provided in answer to this question, which is expecting an IP address or domain name of your server:
 ```
 Enter the public IP address or domain name of your server: (IMPORTANT!
 This is used to verify the certificate) [localhost]
 :
 ```

-You should remove /etc/wireguard/* and configs/ as follows:
+You should remove the files in /etc/wireguard/ and configs/ as follows:
 ```ssh
 sudo rm -rf /etc/wireguard/*
 rm -rf configs/*